 May 29-June 1, 2019

-Aaron Wunsch, Jeff Cohen, Jillian Galle, Catherine Morrissey, Jennifer Robinson, Michael Emmons, co-chairs
+Aaron Wunsch, Jeff Cohen, Jillian Galle, Catherine Morrissey, Michael Emmons, Jennifer Robinson, organizers

-Join us in the City of Brotherly Love for VAF’s 40th Annual Conference.
-This conference explores the successive and overlapping built peripheries of the city, from the early 18th century to the present.
-Through a study of the zones around the city core, we take conference goers on a journey along the arteries and into the formerly peripheral urban zones that are now incorporated into and transformed by surrounding urban fabric.
-The conference documents the blurred divisions between city and countryside, commercial and residential, rich and poor neighborhoods over a landscape shaped by the rivers, railways and trolley lines, and interstates.
+Join us for the Vernacular Architecture Forum’s 40th Annual Conference in the City of Brotherly Love!
+Come explore the successive and overlapping built peripheries of Philadelphia’s core, from the early 18th century to the present.
+Through a study of neighborhoods around the city center, we take conference-goers on a journey along the arteries and into the formerly peripheral urban zones that are now incorporated into, and transformed by, surrounding urban fabric.
+Conference tours investigate the blurred divisions between city and countryside, commercial and residential, and rich and poor neighborhoods--over landscapes shaped by rivers, roads, railways, and interstate highways.

 The conference is headquartered at The University of Pennsylvania, in the heart of lovely West Philadelphia.
 The conference opens on Wednesday, May 29th, with a late-afternoon reception, plenary session, and awards ceremony held at the University of Pennsylvania’s School of Design.
-Please note that the reception starts at 4:30, so plan your travel accordingly.
+Please note that the reception starts at 4:30.
+Plan your travel accordingly.

-Tacony & Northeast Philadelphia: Industrial and Residential Landscapes along the Delaware River traverses a landscape shaped by shipbuilding and a host of early industries that grew up along the Delaware River.
+Tacony & Northeast Philadelphia: The Industrial and Residential Landscapes along the Delaware River" tour traverses a landscape shaped by shipbuilding and a host of early industries that grew up along the Delaware River.
 The tour stops first in Kensington, a mid-19th century working class town that grew up around the Dyottville Glassworks.
-Sites include an late 18th-century Court, 19th-century worker housing, churches, and a burial ground.
-Bus moves onto Tacony, a company town that grew up around the Diston Saw Works.
-Tacony stops include Diston Saw Works and the churches, social halls, and houses across the economic spectrum shaped by the demands of a company town.
+Sites include a late 18th-century Court, 19th-century worker housing, churches, and a burial ground.
+The bus moves onto Tacony, a company town that grew up around the Disston Saw Works.
+Tacony stops include Disston Saw Works and the churches, social halls, and houses across the economic spectrum shaped by the demands of a company town.

-At the end of the day, all three tours will meet-up at The Woodlands for a tour and reception, both included in tour registration.
-Due to the steep costs of hosting a conference in a large city, we are unable to provide a reasonably priced meal as part of registration.
-However, weather permitting, the site will stay open after the tour and reception.
-Local, high-quality food trucks will be available for those who wish to picnic together on the bucolic grounds.
-Those who do not wish to picnic may disperse for dinner in West Philadelphia.
+At the end of the day, all three tours return to The Woodlands in West Philadelphia for house and grounds tours and a reception(drinks and light snacks), both included in tour registration.
+Due to the steep costs of hosting a conference in a large city, we are unable to provide a reasonably-priced catered meal as part of this event.
+However, weather permitting, the site will stay open for a Food Truck Picnic.
+Local food trucks dispensing tasty Philadelphia fare will be available for those who wish to picnic together on the bucolic grounds.
+We will provide blankets for picnicking, as well as a few tables for those who require a seat.
+You provide the funds for your meal (between $10 and $20 depending on your choices).
+Those who do not wish to picnic may disperse to one of the numerous dining establishments in West Philadelphia.

-These same districts were subject to later waves of succession, especially to the west, as the speculative edge near Rittenhouse Square became a fashionable enclave, and repetitive rowhouses were dramatically individualized as townhouses, and lots used for more utilitarian or institutional purposes were claimed for grander new houses.
-And slightly later came a tide of tall apartment buildings, often claiming corner sites.
+These same districts were themselves subject to later waves of succession, especially to the west, when the speculative edge near Rittenhouse Square became a fashionable enclave in the later 19th century.
+Many repetitive rowhouses were dramatically individualized as townhouses, and sites used for more utilitarian or institutional purposes were claimed for grander new houses.
+Slightly later, around the turn of the century, came a tide of tall apartment buildings, often claiming corner sites.
 Our prepared wanderings will take us to sites in these continually evolving built landscapes, also including churches, stores, and perhaps a bar or two along the way.

-The field guide will also be opportunistic all though the day, identifying other sites of potential VAFfer interest within our territory from various eras and touching on various themes.
+The field guide will also be opportunistic all though the day, identifying other sites of potential VAFer interest within our territory from various eras and touching on various themes.
 We’ll liberally seed this part of the city with volunteers to help orient you, and street-side opportunities for food and snacks will be plentiful.
-We will provide SEPTA day passes for easily traversing the city on subways and buses, and getting from and back to West Philadelphia.
+Registration will provide SEPTA day-passes for easily traversing the city on subways and buses, and getting from and back to West Philadelphia.
 Dinner Friday night will be on your own, with a plethora of possibilities within easy reach.

 Saturday’s paper sessions will be followed by the banquet, the Glassie Award, and dancing.
 All of these events will be held on the University of Pennsylvania campus in Houston Hall, the oldest student union building in the United States.